 Weather

-In addition to the temperature, which impacts the season you should plant your cool- or warm-season grass, it’s also important to keep an eye on other weather conditions.
-For example, light rain may help seeds grow, though a heavy pour could wash seeds away.
-Check the radar to ensure a heavy storm isn’t approaching your area in the days after seeding.
+It’s important to keep an eye on weather conditions.
+For example, light rain may help seeds grow, though a heavy downpour could wash seeds away.
+Check the forecast to ensure a heavy storm isn’t approaching your area in the days after seeding.

 In a similar vein, be sure to plant your seeds when the ground is sturdy and free of mud puddles, which can lead to disease.
 You’ll also want to avoid windy weather.
 Just as rain can wash seeds away, heavy winds can push newly-spread seeds across your existing lawn.